NAppazeller/School_District_Analysis2/README.md

   * *Scores by School Spending*

-School spending per student was not impacted by the removal of the math and reading scores for the 9th grade class at Thomas High School
+School spending per student at Thomas High School was not impacted by the removal of the math and reading scores for the 9th grade class at Thomas High School.

   * *Scores by School Size*

 Scores by school size were not materially impacted by the removal of math and reading scores for the 9th grade class at Thomas High School.
-The average math score for schools with student population of 1,000-2,000 students decreased by <-0.1%.
+The average math score for schools with a student population of 1,000-2,000 students decreased by <-0.1%.
 While the percent passing math, reading and overall decreased by <-0.1%, -0.1 and -0.1, respectively.

   * *Scores by School Type*
+Scores by school type were not impacted by the removal of the math and reading scores for the 9th grade class at Thomas High School.
+All scores and passing weights remained unchanged.

 ## Summary:

-Summarize four major changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+Changes to data after the removal of the 9th grade math and reading scores for Thomas High School are as follows:

+  * The overall school district scores and passing weights were negatively impacted.
+The percentage of students with passing math, passing reading and overall passing scores decreased by –0.2%, -0.3% and -0.1%, respectively.

+  * Thomas High School scores and passing weights were negatively impacted.
+The percentage of students with passing math, passing reading and overall passing scores decreased by -01%, -0.3%, and -0.3%, respectively.

+  * Scores related to school with populations the 1,000-2,000 range were negatively impacted.
+The average math score for schools with a student population of 1,000-2,000 students decreased by <-0.1%.
+While the percent passing math, reading and overall decreased by <-0.1%, -0.1 and -0.1, respectively.

+  * Thomas High Schools' performance scores and weights, when compared to other schools in the district, were negatively impacted.